 Lake Volta in Ghana spreads over a massive 3275 square miles and runs for over 320 miles from the most northern point, to the most southern point.
 The White Volta River and The Black Volta River combine to form the Volta River which eventually flows into the Atlantic Ocean.
 There are tropical temperatures most the year round, which has created the opportunity to find many local fisheries.

 Border information: Enter Togo at Klouto.

-Today is a full day's drive bringing us to the spectacular Mt Klouto, crossing the border into Togo.
+Today is a full day drive to the spectacular Mont Klouto, crossing the border into Togo.